-Erinn specialises in assessing and treating pre-school and school age children with speech, language and literacy difficulties.
+Erinn specializes in assessing and treating preschool and school-age children with speech, language, and literacy difficulties.
 Erinn has experience in administering the Lidcombe Program for stuttering as well as experience in running group-based language therapy.
 She has gained experience in conducting the IDL computer program, a multi-sensory approach to improve reading and spelling.
-Erinn has also completed the Seven Steps to Writing Success course and is a Spalding trained therapist.
+Erinn has also completed the Seven Steps to Writing Success course and is a Spalding-trained therapist.
 The Spalding Method is a total language arts approach, providing instruction in spelling, writing, listening, reading decoding and comprehension, punctuation, grammar and vocabulary.

 Erinn is now proficient in working with children experiencing orofacial myology difficulties.